ywyeo1/medicalhumanitiesmusic/ahn_ryeogyeong.md

 Example: In the 2011 French film The Intouchables, the music related to disability appears in the latter part of the film.
 The main character, Philippe, is a white man who became fully paralyzed after an accident.
 He falls in love with his female caregiver, and when she leaves, he experiences a deep sense of loss.

 This situation reminds me of the Korean story of Simcheong, which I previously summarized.
 In that story, Simcheong’s father, Simbongsa, is blind.
 He wanders from place to place begging for food in order to care for his daughter.
-The emotional connection and sense of sacrifice in both stories offer a meaningful point of comparison. [*The lntouchables*](Kim_naeun.md)
+The emotional connection and sense of sacrifice in both stories offer a meaningful point of comparison. [*Thelntouchables*](Kim_naeun.md)